-Thanks to targeted investments, innovative technology and evolving operations, railroads are the most fuel-efficient way to move freight over land, with one train (on average) moving one ton of freight more than 470 miles on one gallon of fuel.
+Thanks to targeted investments, innovative technology and evolving operations, railroads are the most fuel-efficient way to move freight over land, with one train (on average) moving one ton of freight more than 480 miles on one gallon of fuel.
 Greenhouse gas emissions are directly related to fuel consumption.
-Freight railroads account for just 0.6% of total U.S. greenhouse gas emissions, according to EPA data, and just 2.1% of transportation-related greenhouse gas emissions.
-Freight railroads are also 3-4 times more fuel efficient than trucks, on average.
+Freight rail accounts for 40% of U.S. long-distance freight ton-miles, but just 1.9% of transportation-related emissions, according to EPA data.
+Freight railroads are also 3-4 times more fuel-efficient than trucks, on average.

 Railroads and their pandemic response teams continue to safeguard their employees and maintain the flow of goods necessary to keep America moving forward into economic recovery.
-These efforts include delivering chlorine-based disinfectants for water, enabling e-commerce, transporting food and moving energy products to support electricity demands.
-Additionally, recent years have been among the safest for the rail industry.
-Thanks to large investments to upgrade and modernize the network, America’s rail industry achieved significant safety improvement across every recorded category over the last 20 years.
-Since 2000, train accident and hazmat accident rates are down 35% and 64%, respectively, while the rail employee injury rate in 2020 was at an all-time low.
+Additionally, the last decade has been the safest ever for the rail industry.
+Between 2000 and 2021, the train accident was down 33% and between 2000 and 2020, the hazmat accident rate was down 60%.
+The rail employee injury rate in 2020 was an all-time low.

 Dedicated rail employees use cutting-edge technology to predict and prevent problems before they arise.
-And with the newly implemented Positive Train Control (PTC) systems on high-volume and passenger lines, on-board computer software can now automatically stop a train in certain instances to reduce specific types of human-caused errors.
+And with Positive Train Control (PTC) systems on high-volume and passenger lines, on-board computer software can now automatically stop a train in certain instances to reduce specific types of human-caused errors.

 Freight railroads train more than 20,000 local first responders annually and developed the AskRail app to provide emergency personnel detailed information on railcar contents in the event of an accident.
 Railroads also work with stakeholders to manage and mitigate the impact of rail crossings on communities.

-In 2016, the U.S. Department of Transportation (DOT) recommended to Congress that no changes be made to federal TSW limits, concluding that heavier and longer trucks would cause billions of dollars in infrastructure damage.
+In 2016, the U.S. Department of Transportation (DOT) recommended to Congress against changing federal TSW limits, concluding that heavier and longer trucks would cause billions of dollars in infrastructure damage.
 Following a request from the Federal Highway Administration, the Transportation Research Board also released a report in November 2018 identifying 27 research projects focused on pavement, bridges, safety, enforcement, and shipper decisions that need to be completed to more fully evaluate the impacts of heavier or longer trucks on our infrastructure and the safety of other motorists.
 Since fiscal year 2020, Congress has directed DOT to publish an implementation plan for conducting this research — including timelines for its completion — and has stated that the results of this research should be reviewed before any changes in TSW limits are considered.

 Operating across the nation —from Florida coastal ports to the Montana dry plains — U.S. freight railroads make modern life possible by connecting local businesses to markets around the world.
 Discover how railroads impact your state, including the number of employees and biggest commodities hauled.